senimanjs/seniman/README.md

 ### I have some logic I need running on the client.
 How do I do that?

 While most UI patterns are entirely implementable server-side with Seniman, Seniman also supports running custom logic on the client.
 Things that naturally need to run on the client like Google Single Sign-On, or custom analytics can be implemented using the `$c` and `$s` syntax -- explained in [this](https://seniman.dev/docs/client-functions) docs page.

-### Any example of this framework running somewhere?
-I want to see how a remotely-driven UI feels like.

-Yes -- the documentation site for Seniman is built using Seniman itself!
-You can access the (currently in-development) site at [seniman.dev](https://seniman.dev/).

 ### TypeScript support?
 Some early users are using TypeScript to build with Seniman -- official support coming soon!